MicrosoftDocs/power-platform/power-platform/guidance/coe/release-notes/core-1.52.md

 ## Power Apps (canvas apps) "shared with" information

-This version introduces new tables that hold information on who a canvas app is shared with.
-A new Admin | Sync Flow v2 (Power Apps User Shared With) has been added to retrieve role assignments per app and store that information in the Power Platform User and Power Platform User Role tables.
+This version introduces new tables that store information on users canvas apps have been shared with.
+A new Admin | Sync Flow v2 (Power Apps User Shared With) has been added to retrieve role assignments per app.
 The Power Platform User Role table has a 1:n relationship with both Power Platform User and PowerApps App, as in one user has one role (owner, edit, view) per app, and one role is tied to one app.
 If an app is shared with an Azure AD Group, information on group size is retrieved via the Azure AD connector and stored in the table.

 Information available for who an app is shared with: